apache/couchdb-nmo/README.md

-# nemo
+# nmo

-`nemo` is a cli tool to manage CouchDB Clusters and nodes in a cluster.
+`nmo` is a cli tool to manage CouchDB clusters and nodes.

 ## Contributing